blackpanther1/ProgrammingAssignment2/README.md

 5. Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

+### Assignment: Caching the Inverse of a Matrix ( Solve).
+ I have used the `matlib` package already provided in R to calculate the inverse of the matrix.
+ Just source the file `cachematrix.R` and both functions makeCacheMatrix` and `cacheSolve` will be available in the workspace.

 ### Grading

 This assignment will be graded via peer assessment.